 Prizes of up to £1,000 will be awarded for the best business ideas.

 - You may enter the King’s College Entrepreneurship Prize as an individual or as part of a team.

 - Eligible individuals must be a King’s Member: current graduate or undergraduate students, or alumni.

-- Entrants must not seek advice or approach the judging board individually, for the duration of the active competition.
-Any entrant questions should be emailed formally to for the attention of the whole judging board.
+- Entrants must not seek advice or approach the judging panel, the Entrepreneurship Panel, individually, for the duration of the active competition.
+Any entrant questions should be emailed formally to for the attention of the whole Panel.

 - Existing businesses may be entered into the competition provided that all other entry criteria are satisfied.

 - It is the responsibility of the entrant/s to ensure that the content of their Business Idea and Plan is not subject to any rights or permissions from any other third party.

 - Entrants may submit more than one entry per competition year.
 Each entry must have a separate entry form.

 - Entrants may participate in the competition in multiple years.
 However, no two submissions may be identical.